amit-upadhyay-IT/amit-upadhyay-IT.github.io/_tutorials/Recursions/introduction-to-recursions.md

 The reason for writing `return` is that we want to return the value `True` or `False` to the parent in the recursion call stack.
 And if we don't return or simply call the function `is_palindrome(s, first+1, last-1)` then there will be a recursion stack which will return `None` to its parent and thus the parent will return `None` to its parent and so on.
 In the end, you will end up receiving a `None` instead of `True` or `False` from the function.

-The recursive nature can also be observed in a way that, we can slice of the first letter and the last letter from the string and compare them if found un-equal then return false otherwise again slice off the first letter and last letter from that string and compare the letters.
+The recursive nature can also be observed in a way that, we can slice off the first letter and the last letter from the string and compare them if found un-equal then return false otherwise again slice off the first letter and last letter from that string and compare the letters.
 At some point we have to stop this process, i.e. the base case. **What strings are easy to know if they are palindromes or not?** We can say that one character or an empty string is a palindrome.
 So, the base case would be if the length of string gets less than 2 we return `true`.

 Example code: